Overview

 Max new EMI = Rs 40,000 − Rs 10,000 (existing car loan EMI) = Rs 30,000

-This applicant can afford a maximum EMI of Rs 30,000 per month for the new loan, after accounting for their existing obligation.
+This applicant can afford a maximum EMI of Rs 30,000 per month for the new loan, once the existing obligation is factored in.

 Step 4: Convert Max EMI to Loan Amount

-With the maximum affordable EMI established, the next step is converting it into an eligible loan amount using the standard EMI formula in reverse — solving for the principal (loan amount) given a known EMI, interest rate, and tenure:
+With the maximum affordable EMI in hand, convert it into an eligible loan amount using the standard EMI formula in reverse, solving for the principal given a known EMI, interest rate, and tenure:

 P = EMI × [(1 + r)^n − 1] / [r × (1 + r)^n]